Category Archives: News

 BP Profile Search 5.4.6

-This new version of BP Profile Search adds debug information to the admin interface.
+This new version of BP Profile Search adds a site information section to the admin interface.
 This information will be very useful if you ever post a request in a BP Profile Search support forum, either:

 https://wordpress.org/support/plugin/bp-profile-search/